s-leroux/fin/README.md

 The most straightforward example is a time serie representing stock quotes.
 In that case, the _date_ is the index of the serie, and the _open_,_high_, _low_, and _close_ values are stored in the individual data columns of the serie.
-For example, the `fin.api` package can retrieve historical quotations from Yahoo Finance, and return the result as a serie:
+For example, the `fin.api` package can retrieve historical quotations from *Yahoo!
+Finance*, and return the result as a serie:

 ```
 from fin.api import yf